ambitioninc/django-app-template/README.md

 - name: The pypi package name and name of the repository (use hyphens rather than underscores)
 - description: A short summary of the app
-- url: The Ambition Github URL to the repo
+- url: The Github URL to the repo
 - author: Your name
 - author_email: Your email